Crossness Pumping Station Ride

 It also contains the four original pumping engines (although the cylinders were upgraded in 1901), which are possibly the largest remaining rotative beam engines in the world.

-We will cycle to the Cutty Sark along the lovely traffic free Waterlink Way where we will stop for a coffee and a slice of cake at the Old Royal Naval College in their lovely cafeteria.
+We will meet at Bromley South Station at 10 o'clock (civilized) and cycle to the Cutty Sark along the lovely traffic free Waterlink Way.
+We will stop for a coffee and a slice of cake at the Old Royal Naval College in their lovely cafeteria.
 (However if you wanted a shorter ride you could meet us at this point having travelled here by train for instance)

 After coffee we will cycle along the Thames Path to the pumping station.
-There is a £6 entry fee.
+There is a £5 entry fee (under 16's go in for free).

 There is a cafe in the basement where we could buy tea, a sandwich and some more cake!
 You could bring your own picnic if you like.

-We will stay at Crossness for about 1½ hours, a Model Engineering & International Museums Exhibition will be included and amateur radio station GB2CM will also be in progress so plenty to see.
-We will then cycle back to Bromley South on the same route probably stopping for an ice-cream in Ladywell Park and hopefully arriving 4.30 - 5.00 pm.
+We will stay at Crossness for about 1½ hours and then cycle back to Bromley South on the same route probably stopping for an ice-cream in Ladywell Park and hopefully arriving 4.30 - 5.00 pm.

 Distance is about 38 miles but no hills, this a leisurely day out so please don't bring your lycra cos you won't be needing it.